codingitforward/fellowship2021/README.md

 **Anna Daccache** is a second-year master’s student at Northeastern University studying Computer Science.
 This summer, they worked at the Centers for Medicare and Medicaid Services to better understand the drivers of telemedicine use in Medicare and Medicaid eligible populations during the COVID-19 pandemic.
 Anna leveraged internal CMS datasets and external CDC and Microsoft datasets in their machine learning approach.

+**Anna-Maria Gueorguieva** is a junior at the University of California, Berkeley studying Data Science and Legal Studies.

 **Annie Kim** is a recent graduate of Columbia University, where she studied Information Science and Art History.
 This summer, she worked with the Centers for Medicare and Medicaid (CMS) as a Design Fellow supporting an 8-week design sprint to design the UX and UI of the Provider Data Service website, making Medicare provider data more accessible, responsive, and accurate to users. | [Presentation](Annie_Kim.pdf)

 **Annika Lin** is a rising sophomore at Georgetown University studying Economics.
 This summer, she worked at the National Institutes of Health supporting the Science and Technology Research Infrastructure for Discovery, Experimentation, and Sustainability (STRIDES) Initiative.
 Her work involved automating the STRIDES billing report creation and distribution process, resulting in saving the STRIDES initiative 700 hours and $150k annually.
 In addition, Annika analyzed cloud billing and usage data in R to identify trends among service categories and organization types, resulting in Tableau data visualizations that were presented to the Office of Data Science Strategy and STRIDES team. | [Presentation](Annika_Lin.pdf)